 - Buy premium mince as you really do get what you pay for.
 Look for mince that is quite red; the redder mince has less fat through it.
 Buy in bulk, it’s usually cheaper.

 - When freezing mince flatten out so it becomes long and thin.
 This way it will freeze quicker and thaw quicker too.

 - When adding mince to the pan, add it gradually to the pan so the pan doesn’t become cold, this way the meat will fry rather than stew.

 Looking for a mince recipe?
 My cookbooks are filled with lots of family favourites.

-All 7 Symply Too Good To Be True cookbooks are available in good newsagents and online in our shop.
+All 7 Symply Too Good To Be True cookbooks are available in my online in our shop.

 Want some more help with the family budget?
 Check out my 7 tips for budget meals